 A USAA loan is a good fit, too, for veterans who need money quickly.
 It is possible to get your cash from a personal loan on the same day that you apply.

 PenFed Credit Union launched in 1935 and today has more than 1.6 million members.
 It serves members in all 50 states, the District of Columbia, Guam, Puerto Rico and Okinawa.
 This credit union is open to active and retired military members, family members of these military personnel and employees of the U.S. government.
 You can also join an advocacy group such as the National Military Family Association or Voices for America’s Troops to become a member.

 PenFed Credit Union offers personal loans to these military members that come with no origination fees and APRs starting at 6.49%.
 You can take out a loan with a term of up to 60 months.
 It’s important to note that this lower rate is only available to borrowers with excellent credit.
 Your rate might be higher if your credit is lower.

 A personal loan from PenFed Credit Union may be a good fit for military members and veterans who are looking for a low-cost way to borrow funds.
-PenFed Credit Union doesn’t charge origination fees, and the 6.49% interest rate is solid if your score is strong enough.
+PenFed Credit Union doesn’t charge origination fees, and the 6.49% APR is solid if your score is strong enough.